-- Level 1- quoted prices (unadjusted) for identical assets or liabilities in active markets that a government can access at the measurement date. - Level 2 inputs (other than quoted prices included within level 1) that are observable for an asset or liability, either directly or indirectly.
+- Level 2 inputs (other than quoted prices included within level 1) that are observable for an asset or liability, either directly or indirectly.
 These inputs can include quoted prices for similar assets or liabilities in active or inactive markets, or market-corroborated inputs. - Level 3 unobservable inputs for an asset or liability, which generally results in a government using the best information available and may include the government's own data.